junxit/us-congress-bills-119/bill.md

 - **(23)** *Subsidiary of an insured credit union* With respect to an insured credit union, the term “subsidiary of an insured credit union” means—
   - **(A)** an organization providing services to the insured credit union that are associated with the routine operations of credit unions, as described under section 107(7)(I) of the Federal Credit Union Act (12 U.S.C.
 1757(7)(I));
   - **(B)** a credit union service organization, as such term is used under part 712 of title 12, Code of Federal Regulations, with respect to which the insured credit union has an ownership interest or to which the insured credit union has extended a loan; and
-  - **(C)** any subsidiary of an insured credit union that is a State credit union.
+  - **(C)** any subsidiary of the insured credit union that is a State credit union.

 ## § 3.
 Limitation on who may issue a payment stablecoin

 - **(a)** *Limitation on issuers* It shall be unlawful for any person other than a permitted payment stablecoin issuer to issue a payment stablecoin in the United States.
 - **(b)** *Limitation on offering or selling*
-  - **(1)** *In general* After the end of the 2-year period beginning on the date of enactment of this Act, it shall be unlawful for any custodial intermediary to offer or sell a payment stablecoin in the United States unless the payment stablecoin was issued by a permitted payment stablecoin issuer.
+  - **(1)** *In general* After the end of the 18-month period beginning on the date of enactment of this Act, it shall be unlawful for any custodial intermediary to offer or sell a payment stablecoin in the United States unless the payment stablecoin was issued by a permitted payment stablecoin issuer.
   - **(2)** *Exceptions for comparable payment stablecoin regimes*
     - **(A)** *In general* Paragraph (1) and subsection (a) shall not apply to the offer or sale of a payment stablecoin if—
       - **(i)** the payment stablecoin was issued by a foreign payment stablecoin issuer;